rutgerbrf/gitolfs3/README.md

   believe this was nice when wanting to push to some ssh://git@asdf/blabla.git repo without having to type `/srv/git` before the repo name.
 And I don't want to have to use something like Gitolite.)
+- Gitolfs3 (the server, `git-lfs-authenticate` and `git-shell` implementation) do not require any kind of persistent nor temporary storage.
+Instead, user authentication/authorization between `git-lfs-authenticate` and the Gitolfs3 server is done using HMAC(-SHA256) MACs.
 - Public/private repos based on the `git-daemon-export-ok` file in the bare repo.
 (I have a very particular setup in which this is desirable.)
     - Downloads for files in public repositories are 'proxied' through the